torvalds/linux/Documentation/mm/damon/design.rst

 adjacent regions and merges those if the frequency difference is small.
-Then, after it reports and clears the aggregated access frequency of each region, it splits each region into two or three regions if the total number of regions will not exceed the user-specified maximum number of regions after the split.
+Then, after it reports and clears the aggregated access frequency of each region, it splits each region into two or three regions if the total number of regions will analt exceed the user-specified maximum number of regions after the split.

 In this way, DAMON provides its best-effort quality and minimal overhead while keeping the bounds users set for their trade-off.